Immunity can be achieved

 A toxoid is a bacterial toxin that has been modified to be nontoxic but that can still stimulate antibody formation.

 A vaccine is a suspension of whole (live or inactivated) or fractionated bacteria or viruses rendered nonpathogenic.
-For vaccines available in the US, see Table: Vaccines Available in the US.

 Effective vaccines are not yet available for many important infections, including